-Duke Stefan Karameikos III
+Duke Stefan Karameikos III History: The history of the Du

 History: The history of the Duke is given in the "History of Karameikos" section presented earlier in this Gazetteer.
 Vital Information: Born 948; AC 970, assumes rulership of the Grand Duchy; AC 979, marries Lady Olivia Prothemian.
 Three children: Adriana (born 980), Justin (born 982), Valen (born 986).